Brunus75/memento/bookmarks.md

 * Every shortcut for designers in one place : https://shortcuts.design/
 * A nice collection of open-source browser tools : https://omatsuri.app/
 * A simple website builder with no code needed : https://aspect.app/
+* Randomly Generated Characters for Your Apps & Games : https://bigheads.io/

 ## :pushpin: WEB DOCS